jonathan-durbin/G.U.I.D.E/README.md

 # G.U.I.D.E - Godot Unified Input Detection Engine

 G.U.I.D.E is an extension for the Godot Engine that allows you to easily use input from multiple sources, such as keyboard, mouse, gamepad, etc. in a unified way.
 Gone are the days, where mouse input was handled differently from joysticks.
-No matter where the input comes from - your game code stays the same
+No matter where the input comes from - your game code works the same way.

+_Note: While the features work pretty well, this plugin hasn't seen a lot of use yet, so be prepared for a few rough edges.
+Also the documentation still needs expansion.
+Please report any issues you encounter._

 ## Features